TonicAI/textual/docs/source/redact/redacting_text.rst

         "new_text": "[ORGANIZATION_P5XLAH]"
     }

-You can also record `redact` calls, so that you can view and analyze results in the Textual application.
-To learn more, read :ref:`record-api-call-section`
+You can also record ``redact`` calls, so that you can view and analyze results in the Textual application.
+To learn more, go to :ref:`record-api-call-section`

 Bulk redact raw text
 ---------------------
-In the same way that you use the `redact` method to redact strings, you can use the `redact_bulk` method to redact many strings at the same time.
+In the same way that you use the ``redact`` method to redact strings, you can use the ``redact_bulk`` method to redact many strings at the same time.

 Each string is redacted individually.
 Each string is fed into our model independently and cannot affect other strings.

-To redact sensitive information from a list of text strings, pass the list to the `redact_bulk` method:
+To redact sensitive information from a list of text strings, pass the list to the ``redact_bulk`` method:

 .. code-block:: python